Williamson County, Tennessee

 Williamson County was founded on October 26, 1799 from Davidson County.
 This county was named in honor of U.S. Representative Hugh Williamson (1735–1819).

-The Williamson County Seat is located in Franklin also, the county government website is www.williamsoncounty-tn.gov .
+The County Seat of government is located in Franklin also, the county government website is www.williamsoncounty-tn.gov .

-Cities and towns located in Williamson County include Brentwood, Fairview, Franklin, Nolensville, Thompson's Station, Spring Hill .
+Cities and towns located in the county include Brentwood, Fairview, Franklin, Nolensville, Thompson's Station, Spring Hill .

 Williamson County Courthouse and Government Records